Eastern Michigan University

 On Monday, October 3rd at 4:00PM in the Student Center Room 300, we invite you to join us for the Homecoming Court Q&A!
 This is a chance to get to know your candidates and understand what makes them TRUEMU.
 Throughout the week, you'll also see our candidates at pop-up Spirit Stations - come say hello!

-Below, please find your candidates for Homecoming Court 2016 listed in alphaetical order by last name.
-This page will be updated shortly with photos of each couple!
+Below, please find your candidates for Homecoming Court 2016 listed in alphabetical order by last name.

 Tequeria Barrett and Nyra Carr